 Jonathan Wright, MD of the Tahoma Clinic writes that he has observed in several hundred patients that iodine increases estriol at the expense of estradiol and estrone.
 Thus, giving iodine helps reduce fibroids.
 Your body makes 3 different estrogens.
 Your body makes estriol, estrone, and estradiol.
 Estradiol is the “strong” estrogen responsible for signaling the body to make breasts and wide hips.
 Estrone is a “weak” estrogen.
 Both increased estradiol and estrone are associated with increased breast cancer risk.
 Estriol goes up 100 times during pregnancy.
 Estriol is considered to be a “weak” estrogen.
 Women that are pregnant multiple times and deliver are at lower risk for breast cancer because of high levels of estriol in the body.
 Iodine increases “weak” estriol at the expense of estradiol and estrone.
 This enables fibroids to become smaller.

 The solution is simple.
-Simply take Magnesium until you almost have diarrhea.
+Simply take Magnesium Citrate until you almost have diarrhea.
+For most people, the dose of Magnesium Citrate to use is 800-1000 mg/day.
 Cut out all xenoestrogens on the skin.
 Buy any product from us and strictly follow the purple sheet for recommended products that are safe.
-I personally like the brand "Jig Saw" Magnesium.
-This particular brand has very high absorption rates.
-The fibroid usually becomes decalcified in 6-9 months.
+It is VERY VERY important to use Magnesium Citrate The fibroid usually becomes decalcified in 2-3 months.

 1. Eliminate xenoestrogens on the skin.
 Don’t worry too much about food with the exception of coffee, chocolate and cocoa butter.
 Only use products recommended on the purple sheet.
 Buy any product from us and you’ll get a NO-NO list and recommended product list for FREE.